-Sterling Ruby (born 1972) is an American artist who works in a wide range of aesthetic and material strategies, from sculptures made of saturated, glossy, poured polyurethane, bronze and steel, to drawings, collages, richly glazed ceramics, spray-paint paintings, photography and video, as well as textile works that include quilts, tapestries, garments and soft sculptures.
+Sterling Ruby (American, b.
+1972) works in a wide range of aesthetic and material strategies, from polyurethane, bronze, steel and ceramic sculptures; to drawings and collages; photography and video; spray-paint and oil paintings; as well as textile works, including quilts, tapestries, garments and soft sculptures.

 He was born on an American military base in Bitburg, Germany to a Dutch mother and an American father.
 He received a BFA from the School of the Art Institute of Chicago, and an MFA from Art Center College of Design in Pasadena, California.